Sultanate of Siak Sri Indrapura: History

-The history of Riau before Indonesian independence time has been rooted in the history of Siak Sri Indrapura, a Malay Islamic kingdom.
+The history of Riau before Indonesian independence is rooted in the history of Siak Sri Indrapura, a Malay Islamic kingdom.
 The Siak-centred sultanate was founded by Sultan Abdul Jalil Rahmat Shah in 1722.
 The first Sultan died in 1746 and later posthumously given the title of Marhum Buantan.
 The reign was continued to Sultan Abdul Jalil Muzaffar Shah (1746–1761) who ruled for about 19 years.
 This second Sultan succeeded in making the Kingdom of Siak Sri Indrapura strong and triumphant.
 The Dutch had a hand in placing him in power, however in 1759, a Dutch garrison in Siak was completely wiped out by orders from the same sultan.
 Later that same month, the Tuhfat al-Nafis reports a Dutch guardpost at Pulau Contong at the mouth of the Siak River being attacked by the sultan along with a hundred armed men, killing 65 of the 72 men there.

 The inauguration of Hashim Abdul Jalil Muzaffar Shah as Sultan of Siak in 1889 in the presence of Resident of North Sumatra W.J.M.
 Michielsen, chief police Van der Pol and assistant resident Schouten.

 The third Sultan was Abdul Jalil Jalaluddin Shah (1765–1766) had only ruled for a year.
 His real name was Tengku Ismail.
 His reign was under attacks of the Dutch East India Company (VOC) which took advantage of Tengku Alam (later became the fourth Sultan) as a shield.
 Sultan Abdul Jalil later dubbed Marhum Mangkat di Balai.
 Tengku Alam (1766–1780) ascended to the throne after the death of Abdul Jalil Jalaluddin, with the title of Sultan Abdul Jalil Alamuddin Syah and posthumously given the title of Marhum Bukit.

-The daughter of fourth Sultan, Abdul Jalil Alamuddin Syah, Badriyyah was married to Sayyid Uthman.
+The daughter of fourth sultan, Abdul Jalil Alamuddin Syah, Badriyyah was married to Sayyid Uthman.
 He was a son of Sayyid Ibrahim Panjang Hidung, who was the husband of Siti Hitam, the daughter of Sayid Abdul Majid, a descendant of Ba'alawi.
 Uthman was then appointed as a military commander and religious advisor in the Sultanate.
 He was the father of Sayyid Ali, who would eventually claim the Siak throne.
-Almost all the Sultans of Siak from lineage of Sayyid Ali adopted the title "Syaifuddin" to signified their Arab ancestry.
+Almost all the Sultans of Siak from lineage of Sayyid Ali adopted the title "Syaifuddin" to signify their Arab ancestry.